guettli/programming-guidelines/README.rst

 No nested directory trees
 .........................

-I you store files, then avoid nested directory trees.
+If you store files, then avoid nested directory trees.
 It is complicated and if you want to use a storage server like `S3 <https://en.wikipedia.org/wiki/Amazon_S3>`_ later, you are in trouble.

 Most storage servers support containers and `blobs <https://en.wikipedia.org/wiki/Binary_large_object>`_ inside a container.
 Containers in containers are not supported, and that's good, since it makes the environment simpler.